svenslaggare/StackJIT/documentation/objects.md

 # Objects

 ### Arrays
-The arrays are bounds checked and when an array is created, the elements are default initialized to zero for primitive types and null for reference types.
+Array instructions are bounds checked.
+When an array is created, the elements are default initialized to zero for primitive types and null for reference types.

 ### Classes
 Classes are references types may consists of both member function and fields.
 A field are referenced in the following way: `<class name>::<field name>`.
 A class are defined in the following way: